 - Promises on timescales and a completion date

 - Upfront fees

 - The need to sign an initial agreement at the start of the process

 - Bad customer reviews on third-party review sites such as Trustpilot

 We buy any house reviews for 2018, and 2019 are easy to find using the internet.
 Popular websites to check out a property buying company include Trust Pilot and Reviews.co.uk.
 Unfortunately, we suggest some property buying firms will post ‘fake reviews’ to encourage house sellers to choose them to buy their home.
 It’s worth browsing around and checking other reviews on websites such as Netmums and money-saving expert.
 Discussions on ‘sell quick’ firms can be a good source of weeding out the good from the bad operators but is only a part of the validation process.
 Check other credentials at Companies House and other trade bodies, etc.

 Choose a firm that’s right for your circumstances

-Of course, the price you get for your home is important.
+Of course, the price you get for your home is essential.
 But simply choosing the company that’s offering the most for your home isn’t always the way to go.
-For example, a company making a slightly lower offer might have a better track record of customer service and reliability.
+For example, we believe, someone making a slightly lower offer might have a better track record of customer service and reliability.

-Research house prices and your local property market BEFORE you start approaching house buying companies.
-Be wary of wild promises and tying contracts.
-And do your own research on the company’s history.
-Choose the best house buying firm for your specific set of circumstances, and you’ll be able to plan for the future with confidence.
+We advise you to research house prices and your local property market BEFORE you start approaching a regulated professional firm to purchase your home.
+Our advice and experience are to be wary of wild promises and tying in contracts; do your research on the company’s history before you decide to sell.
+Choose the best house buying firm that suits your circumstances, and you’ll be able to plan for the future with confidence.